 - Bachelor's: San Francisco State University

-Jeremy Cohen, professor of media studies, is associate vice president and senior associate dean for undergraduate education and program chair of the Intercollege Bachelor of Philosophy Degree.
+Jeremy Cohen, served as professor of media studies, interim dean and as associate vice president and senior associate dean for undergraduate education at the University.
+He was also program chair of the Intercollege Bachelor of Philosophy Degree.
 He was appointed in 2005 to the Governor’s Pennsylvania Commission on College and Career Success.
-His current scholarship focuses on relations among democratic engagement, communication and education.
+His scholarship focuses on relations among democratic engagement, communication and education.

 Cohen is past editor of Journalism & Mass Communication Educator (for which he received the AEJMC 2006 Outstanding Service Award) and former editor of Journal of General Education.
 A widely published scholar on First Amendment law and on the pedagogy and learning implications of public scholarship, Cohen founded Penn State's Laboratory for Public Scholarship and Democracy and the Intercollege Minor in Civic and Community Engagement.
 He chairs Penn State's Faculty Public Scholarship Associates.
 He co-edited with Rosa Eberly "New Directions in Teaching and Learning: A Laboratory for Public Scholarship and Democracy," co-authored "Charting the Future of Communication and Law" (with Tim Gleason) in Communication and Law: Multi-disciplinary Approaches to Communication and Law and published "Public Scholarship" in Encyclopedia of Youth Engagement in 2005-06.
 Schenck v.
 U.S., Abrams v.
 U.S., and Near v.
 Minnesota are forthcoming in "Encyclopedia of the History of American Journalism," as is “Portrait of the Academy as a Young Citizen” for the Kettering Foundation Higher Education Exchange, and “Higher Education, Democratic Capacity, and Public Scholarship” for Campus Compact.